 The San Joaquin Valley Corridor Project

-We are consulting with the Institutional Turf Replacement (ITRP) a cooperative program with the Department of Water Resources and The California Conservation Corps to help them with their mission to fund water efficient landscaping and irrigation projects at local government facilities and non-profit institutions.
+HCP is consulting for the Institutional Turf Replacement Program (ITRP) a cooperative grant program with the Department of Water Resources and The California Conservation Corps to help them with their mission to fund water efficient landscaping and irrigation projects at local government facilities and non-profit institutions.
 Projects are focused in Economically Distressed Areas (EDAs) in the central valley region of California.

-In this exciting new partnership the Habitat Corridor Project is delighted to work with the Department of Water Resources (DWR) to create turf replacement plans for your residential and institutional projects.
-They are adaptable to your landscape and can be used for any turf buyback programs as well.
+In this exciting new project HCP is working to create turf replacement plans for residential and institutional projects.
+They are adaptable to your landscape and can be used for many turf buyback programs as well.
 They meet all MWELO standards for low water use landscapes, use less water (just a deep soak once a week for the first 2 summers then nothing), and are biodiversity rich.